-When looking for headlamps, consider buying one with LED bulbs and always keep extra batteries in a baggie on hand.
-Note: I have had hikers recommend to NOT use lithium batteries in headlamps as they will overheat and cause problems.
+When looking for headlamps, consider buying one with LED bulbs, and always keep extra batteries in a baggie on hand.
+Note: I have had hikers recommend NOT using lithium batteries in headlamps as they will overheat and cause problems.

 Another 10 Essential items I fail to back because we hike in the heat a lot and don’t think about keeping warm if needed.
 The reality is the desert can be a scorcher during the day and very chilly at night.

-Taking items that layer easily are ideal and when selecting these items, lean more towards wool or poly-blend items versus cotton materials.
+Taking items that layer easily is ideal and when selecting these items, lean more towards wool or poly-blend items versus cotton materials.

 Depending on where you are hiking and what the nighttime temperatures are, you may want to consider packing the following:

 Gloves: Gloves help you retain your body heat and are a lightweight item that will not take up a lot of room in your pack.
 We normally keep gloves with us but they are used for scrambling up and over sharp rocks and don’t do too well for warmth, but in a pinch… they will do!

 Hat: In my extra clothing baggie, I keep a fuzzy beanie for hikes that start out cold and to use in case of an emergency.

 Rain Shell: A rain poncho from a dollar store works well as they are very cheap, compact, and very lightweight.